 Conceptual illustration

-Our simple model illustrates how all four stability measures (recovery, resilience, resistance, and temporal stability) should critically depend on the rates of growth of the organisms being studied.
+Our simple model illustrates how all four realized stability measures (recovery, resilience, resistance, and temporal stability) should critically depend on the rates of growth of the organisms being studied.
 Indeed, growth rates have been empirically linked to both recovery (Lambert et al. 2014; Hillebrand et al. 2018) and resilience (Lobón-Cerviá 2009; Hillebrand et al. 2018; Čuhel et al. 2019; Hiddink et al. 2019).
 Empirical evidence for resistance is more mixed, where some studies report that fast-growers are more resistant to harvesting (Bodmer et al. 1997; Hiddink et al. 2019), whereas others suggest that resistance is lower in short-lived, fast-growing species due to a trade-off between resilience and resistance (De Vries et al. 2012; De Vries & Shade 2013).
 Such a negative correlation between resilience and resistance has been reported several times (Orwin et al. 2006; Hillebrand et al. 2018; Li et al. 2020) and could be explained by differences in species metabolic strategies (Li et al. 2020).
 Such physiological trade-offs are not captured by our conceptual model.

-Trends of raw stability with growth rate
+Trends of realized stability with growth rate in the empirical data

-As expected, resilience, resistance, and temporal stability increase with growth rate in the empirical data set.
+As expected, realized resilience, resistance, and temporal stability increase with growth rate in the empirical data set.
 While resilience increased with growth rate, the pattern depended on how resilience is calculated (supplement, Figure S 2), emphasizing the importance of the metric used when making generalizations.
 Resistance increases with growth rate, indicating that fast-growers are often studied using a sampling interval that is too large, relative to the sampling interval applied to study slow-growers.
 The large sampling interval gives the fast-growers effectively more time to recover before the first sampling point, which results in higher observed resistance.
 Recovery, however, did not behave as expected, but instead was largely independent of growth rate.
 One possible explanation for this is that the authors of the original studies generally allowed near full recovery following disturbance, regardless of organism growth rate (longer experiments for longer lived organisms (Hillebrand & Kunze 2020).
 Such a priori adaption of the sampling duration effectively removes the effect of growth rate from recovery estimates.

-While we find a signal that most stability measures are influenced by growth rate, and can be corrected using our methods, there is nevertheless considerable variability remaining.
+While we find a signal that most stability measures are influenced by growth rate, which can be accounted for using our methods, there is nevertheless considerable variability remaining.
 This is not surprising, however, as there are many factors other than growth rates that can have a large influence on measures of stability, such as disturbance type, the size of the species pool, and sampling effort.
 In addition, other life-history traits can also affect multiple measures of stability.
 For example, in the supplement, we show how the carrying capacity (K) influences stability measures (supplement, Figure S 3).
 Although K is a phenomenological parameter, it is underlain by a number of life history characteristics (e.g., body size, energy use) that influence measures of stability.
 Nevertheless, our main focus here remains on growth rate, because this parameter can be measured in a relatively straightforward way by comparing the difference in function between two time points.

-Trends in stability corrected for growth rate
+Trends in intrinsic stability in the empirical data